Corionis/CorionisServiceManager.NET/docs/FAQ.md

  9. How can the physical log file be emptied?
     > In CSM goto the Log tab, click Clear, then click Save.
 Additionally the log file can be deleted.
-10. #Where is the log file
+10. Where is the log file?
     > In the installation directory, [see #4](Where-is-CSM-installed?).